rmhenke/Getting_Cleaning_Data_Project/README.md

 **Contents**

-This Repo contains files, listed below, that are required for the completion of Project 1 of the Coursera course “Getting and Cleaning Data”.
+This Repo contains files required for the completion of Project 1 of the Coursera course “Getting and Cleaning Data”.

 **README.md**: This file